fx-giant/giant-documentations/giant/ReadMe.md

 [visual-styling-legend.md](../visual/visual-styling-legend.md)

-## Chatbot documentation:
+## Chatbot documentation

 A quick guide on how to debug when using chatbot:

 [chatbot-simulator-debugging-tips.md](../chatbot/chatbot-simulator-debugging-tips.md)

-A quick guide on how to design chatbot:
+A quick guide on how to design a chatbot:

 [chatbot-design-guidelines.md](../chatbot/chatbot-design-guidelines.md)